daanvinken/SDA_traindelay/README.md

 ## Time planning
 Week 1:
 Gather data.
-Current source is treinposities.nl, and possibly from NS.
+Current source is treinposities.nl (https://treinposities.nl/vertrekstaat), and possibly from NS (https://apiportal.ns.nl/).
 Familiarize and vizualise the data, to see if we can find possible probable hypotheses.

 Week 2: